ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.

 * The Authorization Server MUST keep track of N\_MAX most recent updates to the portion of the TRL that pertains to each caller of the TRL endpoint.
-The particular method to achieve this is implementation-specific.
+The particular method used to achieve this is implementation-specific.

 * When SIZE is equal to N_MAX, and a new TRL update occurs as pertaining to a registered device, the Authorization Server MUST first delete the oldest stored update for that device, before storing this latest update as the most recent one for that device.